-- 1. From the Blueprints page, select the blueprint you want to deploy. - 2.
-Click on deploy in the top right. - 3.
-Enter the Name of the deployment. - 4.
-Select the cloud account you want to use to deploy the blueprint.
-Currently only AWS is supported. - 5.
-From the drop-down menu, select the Region in which the blueprint should be deployed.
-This should be the same region used to publish the appliances that are included in the blueprint. - 6.
+- 5. Select the cloud account you want to use to deploy the blueprint. - 6.
+From the drop-down menu, select the Region in which the blueprint should be deployed and fill in any additional information required. - 7.
 On the bottom of the page, there is a list of the appliances used by your blueprint.
 For each of these appliances, you can see their current status.
 All the appliances need to be ready (an appliance is ready when its last version is published to the selected region).
 If an appliance is not in Ready state, you will not be able to publish.
 You can prepare it for deployment directly from this page by clicking prepare.